What Are Bed Bugs?

 GETTING RID OF BED BUGS

-There are many steps you can take to eradicate them, including using Dr. Killigan’s Rest In Peace Non-Toxic Bed Bug Spray.
+There are many steps you can take to eradicate them, including using Dr. Killigan’s Rest In Peace Non-Toxic Bed Bug Spray, which will soon be available for purchase.
 This spray kills on contact and remains effective for 90 days after spraying.
-Because it is completely non toxic and safe for humans and pets, it can be sprayed directly onto your bed and then slept in right after.
+Because it is completely non toxic and safe for humans and pets, it can be sprayed directly on and around your bed while you are still living in the room.
+However, depending on the size of infestation, we may recommend giving the room a day or two to itself while Rest In Peace does its job.

 If you have identified that you do have these pests, read our blog about how to get rid of bed bugs.